-On a sunny Sunday (almost redundant for this pat of the world) morning, Tracy and I decided to visit the Huntington.
+On a sunny Sunday (almost redundant for this part of the world) morning, Tracy and I decided to visit the Huntington.
 One of the reasons was to witness the “Return Of An Icon,” otherwise known as the historic Japanese Garden.
 Fortunately for us, The Huntington Library is located only about seven minutes from our house, and we arrived there right when it opened at 10:30 a.m.
 It cost $20 apiece (more on that later) for admittance, and in we went.
 Since we were early, we headed toward the Japanese Garden before the crowds arrived.

 When Henry Huntington purchased the San Marino Ranch in 1903, it was a working ranch with citrus groves, nut and fruit orchards, alfalfa crops, a small herd of cows, and poultry.
 Huntington and his superintendent, William Hertrich, worked together to mold that ranch into a botanical garden of rare and exotic plants.
-Today, the botanical gardens cover 207 acres (120 landscaped) that includes 14,000 different varieties of plants and flowers.
+Today, the botanical gardens cover 207 acres (120 landscaped) that include 14,000 different varieties of plants and flowers.

 These gardens had recently gone through a $6.8 million renovation in 2012.